fudiwei/DotNetCore.SKIT.Locking/docs/en-US/Guidance-CrossPlatformSupport.md

 * .NET Standard 1.6
 * .NET Standard 2.0
 * .NET Standard 2.1
+* .NET 5.0

 This means that you can use **STEP.Locking** on:

 * Windows using .NET Framework
 * Windows using .NET Core
+* Windows using .NET 5
 * Linux or MacOS using Mono
 * Linux or MacOS using .NET Core
+* Linux or MacOS using .NET 5
-* Any other platform that supports Mono 5, .NET Core 2 or .NET Core 3
+* Any other platform that supports Mono 5, .NET Core 2, .NET Core 3 or .NET 5